 In years gone by, the answer to 'where to buy a bike' has been simple and the choice plentiful.
-Whether you went to your local bike shop or browsed online, the availability of bikes was comprehensive, and the process was straightforward.
-However nowadays, if you're wondering where to buy a bike, it's likely because you can't find stock.
+Whether you went to your local bike shop, browsed online retailers, or went to eBay, the availability of bikes was comprehensive, and the process was straightforward.
+However, nowadays, if you're wondering where to buy a bike, it's likely because you can't find stock.

 Of course, it would be in poor taste to even begin to compare this first-world-problem to the havoc wrought by the pandemic upon families, healthcare services and other industries, but the fact remains that buying a bike at the moment can be a frustrating endeavour.

 As ever, there are things you can do to ease the process.
 For example, being flexible with your wishlist will give you more options and more chance of finding something suitable.
-However, the best thing you can do is arm yourself with knowledge of where to shop, because the more places you look, the more chance you give yourself of finding the right bike, in the right size, at the right price.
+But the first step to success is arming yourself with knowledge of the various options of where you might be able to buy your ideal bike, because the more places you look, the more chance you give yourself of finding the right bike, in the right size, at the right price.

-To help you along the way, we've put together the various methods available for wannabe bike buyers, and we've rounded up a selection of online retailers with bikes in stock, so that you have a quick hitlist of places to look when hunting down your new bike.
+To help you along the way, we've put together the various methods available for wannabe bike buyers, and we've rounded up a selection of online retailers where bikes are currently in stock so that you have a quick hitlist of places to look when hunting down your next - or perhaps first - #NewBikeDay.